Vio-Starscape/VioBackend/README.md

 ## What is a Starscape Market Service

 Well, a Starscape Market Service is a service that relates to the In-Game Market for Starscape.
-There is a terminal in the game where listings are provided
+There is a terminal in the game where listings are provided, and with this api you can retrieve that information!